 Brr!
 It’s cold outside and our petits choux are discovering the various articles of clothing they need to keep warm during the winter.
-I introduced many of these items of clothing in the Clothing vocabulary in French – autumn/fall blog post, but repetition is key for our little ones, so using it as they get ready each morning helps them remember and repeat the new words they are learning.
+I introduced many of these items in the Clothing vocabulary in French – autumn/fall blog post, but since repetition is key for our little ones, using the French terms as they get ready each morning will help them remember and repeat the new words they are learning.

 Les vêtements d’hiver – winter clothing